Workplace investigation questions to ask each party

 Ask open-ended questions

 Asking open-ended questions when interviewing involved parties or witnesses can help you extract more meaningful information.
-Avoid asking yes or no questions unless you feel that someone is specifically avoiding answering your question.
+Avoid asking yes or no questions unless you feel someone is specifically avoiding answering your question.

 It’s also a good idea to avoid cutting off long-winded answers.
-Open-ended questions can lead to long answers, but there are two things to keep in mind when this happens.
-The first is that workplace investigations can be very emotional, particularly for a complainant that has reported harassment or discrimination.
-Cutting them off may make them feel less comfortable opening up to you.
-It’s also possible that something that comes up in tangent or seemingly irrelevant response may prove to be relevant information as you get further into the investigation.
+Open-ended questions can lead to long answers, but there are two things to remember when this happens.
+The first is that workplace investigations can be very emotional, particularly for a complainant who has reported harassment or discrimination.

 Use neutral language